Studying power-grid synchronization with incremental refinement of model heterogeneity: Discussion and conclusions

 \section{Discussion and conclusions}

 As it was shown in the comparative analysis of Section \ref{sec:3}, the use of $R_{uni}$, proposed by Ref.\cite{schroder2017} is encouraged to display the differences of heterogeneous power grid models.
 We found that in contrast to $R$ and $\Omega$, this order parameter is able to capture the difference of the coupling strength, showing higher synchronization values when $W_{ij}$ is calculated based on the admittances of power lines.
-We also found that decreasing inertia of the system is more distinctly presented across the different scenarios.
-This feature of $R_{uni}$ is especially advantageous for case studies, as the benchmark models of the literature tend to overestimate the amount of inertia in the system.
+We also found that decreasing inertia of the system is more distinctly presented across the different scenarios, but does not inhibit synchronization.
+This feature of $R_{uni}$ is especially advantageous for case studies, as the benchmark models of the literature unnecessarily tend to overestimate the amount of inertia in the system.

+Considering the incremental refinement of model heterogeneity we found that while completely heterogeneous models with unique nodal behavior based on SCADA measurements show lower synchronization in the early phases of the transients.
+However, when setting unique coupling strength for each edge depending on their admittance, $R_{uni}$ values slowly increase over time, eventually reaching similar levels of synchronization as more homogeneous models.
+In contrast, if unique coupling strength for each edge is set using thermal capacity limits, transients plateau after short time, showing lower order.
+These findings support and encourage the use of heterogeneous models, which previously might have been omitted due to relying on the traditional order parameter.
+As parts of the tested network can be interpreted as non-identical (and thus not symmetric) parts, the presence of synchronicity in steady-state, similar conclusions can be drawn as by Molnár, Nishikawa and Motter in Ref.~\cite{molnar2020network}.

-Considering the modeling depth, we found that completely heterogeneous models with unique nodal behavior based on SCADA measurements show very low synchronization and thus seem to be inappropriate for Kuramoto models.
-The underlying reasons could be (i) the ignorance of power losses and (ii) the ignorance of reactive power.
-To bridge these gaps, a promising approach was presented in Refs~\cite{Schmietendorf_2014,Taher_2019}, where the voltage magnitudes are incorporated in the Kuramoto model.
+The universal order parameter $R_{uni}$ used in the paper is more closely related to the power flows of the system, a complementary description to the Kuramoto order parameter $R$, which is related to the phases (and to the frequencies in case of the second-order Kuramoto-model).
+The underlying reasons of $R$ not capturing all model details could be (i) the ignorance of power losses and (ii) the ignorance of reactive power.
+To bridge these gaps, promising approaches are presented in the literature, where the voltage magnitudes ~\cite{Schmietendorf_2014,Taher_2019,PRXEnergy.1.013008,arinushkin2022influence} or the power losses~\cite{10004698,Soleimani24} are incorporated in the Kuramoto model.

 We provided local frequency results for the whole Hungarian power-grids, agreeing quite well with empirical measurements~\cite{HARTMANN2024101491}.
 The calculated PDF-s of $\Delta{\Omega}$, with respect to the nominal 50 Hz exhibit similar width and shapes as those recorded and published in~\cite{HARTMANN2024101491}.
 For $\lambda$-s, which drive the system above the synchronization point earlier we observed community dependent synchronization~\cite{Deng_2024,HARTMANN2024101491}.These are related to the frequency multi-peaks of static models we report now.
 This means, that they occur not only in systems with time dependent parameters, but spatial heterogeneity can also induce them and warn for over-driven power grids, in the sense that they are away from the optimal SOC behavior.